-The Accounts Direction issued by the Department to arc21 for the 07/08 year, reflects the standard Council accounting format and these financial statements have been prepared in accordance with the Accounts Direction.
+The Accounts Direction issued by the Department to arc21 for the 2008/09 year, reflects the standard Council accounting format and these financial statements have been prepared in accordance with the Accounts Direction.

-In addition, the new Audit and Accounts regulations have replaced the Statement on the System of Internal Financial Control.
-Initially this was replaced by the need to have a Statement of Internal Control but was subsequently changed to the Governance Statement which has been incorporated within this report, on page 7.
+In addition, the new Local Government (Accounts and Audit) Regulations (Northern Ireland) 2006 have replaced the Statement on the System of Internal Financial Control and the Statement of Internal Control with an Annual Governance Statement.
+From 1 April 2009, arc21 are fully compliant with the requirements of the Governance Statement and further information in this regard has been incorporated within this report, on page 8.